A very warm welcome to you. This might be the start of your Websand customer journey, or perhaps you are well into your customer journey.

 If your marketing strategy is on point, this journey never really ends.
 Strictly speaking, though, every individual customer journey ends with a conversion.
 Whatever that means to your business.

-For the purposes of this post, we’re going to treat conversions as good old-fashioned online product sales.
+For the purposes of this post on customer journey mapping, we’re going to treat conversions as good old-fashioned online product sales.

 What is customer journey mapping?